department-of-veterans-affairs/va-digital-service-handbook/_pages/delivery/build-and-test-1.md

 # Title and Description display on the page and in HTML meta tags
 #
 title: Build and Test introduction
-description: Beta is about incrementally building (and testing) the MVP user stories and features you've identified, so you can launch the first working version of your service at the end of the beta phase.
+description: The <i>Build and Test</i> phase is about incrementally building (and testing) the user stories and features you've identified for the MVP.
+Your goal is to launch the first working version of your service at the end of this phase.
 #
 # Editable - Pagination for bottom of page
 #